postylem/pmi-dependencies/README.md

 {results_dir}/xlnet-base-cased_{n_observations}_{date}/
 | spec.txt
 | scores.csv
-| mean_scores.csv
 | pmi_matrices.npz
 | dependencies.tex
 | tikz.zip
 ```
 - `spec.txt` - echo of CLI arguments, for reference.
 - `scores.csv` - one row per sentence, reporting the sentence length, uuas with the four different ways of symmetrizing, and baseline uuas.
-- `mean_scores.csv` - for quick inspection, a print out of mean uuas over all sentences ignoring NaNs
 - `pmi_matrices.npz` - an .npz archive of numpy arrays, with the key 'sentence_`i`' for sentence observation number `i`.
 - `dependencies.tex` - a template to run to quickly visualize the predictions (which are in the tikz folder)
+- `tikz.zip` - a zipped directory of all the tikz dependencies for visualizing.

 ### Saving PMI matrices: